dask-contrib/dask-sql/README.md

 It is - so far - only a start of the development and missing important concepts, such as authentication.

-You can test the sql presto server by running
+You can test the sql presto server by running (after installation)

-    python scripts/startup_script.py
+    dask-sql-server

 or by using the created docker image